CoCoPIE-Group/XGen-Report/README.md

 # XGen-Report
-The repository for reporting issues about CoCoPIE XGen.
+This repository is for users to report issues related to CoCoPIE XGen.